-All information regarding the health of a patient is confidential and is not to be shared by the athletic training student with anyone not directly involved in the care of the patient.
+All patient personal health information is confidential and is not to be shared by the athletic training student with anyone not directly involved in the care of the patient.
 Any breach of the confidentiality policy will result in re-assignment to an alternate clinical site and open the student to disciplinary action.
+Breach of confidentiality may also be subject to HIPAA and/or FERPA regulations.